ucb-ee290c/fa18-modem/doc/Decoder.md

 ### Arbiter
 Arbiter block simply watches over incoming signals from demodulator, and identifies if it contains PLCP or PSDU.
 If it is identified as PLCP, Arbiter block informs De-Puncturing block to send data to HeaderExtractor.
-Otherwise, De-Puncturing re-order the input bits with dummy bits, and then passes data to path metric.
+Otherwise, De-Puncturing re-order the input bits via de-puncturing, and then passes data to path metric.

 ### HeaderExtractor
 HeaderExtractor is a simple Viterbi decoder that is specifically designed to decode PLCP and extract header information.
 This block computes branch metric and path metric blocks and then stores survival path into SRAM.
 Storing survival path into SRAM takes 24 clock cycles and decoding takes another 24 clock cycles (PLCP header is 48 bits coded with 1/2 coding rate and BPSK modulation).
-HeaderExtractor is designed to decode data within 48 clock cycles since the next PSDU OFDM symbol will be available 62 clock cycles after PCLP header is received.
+HeaderExtractor is designed to decode data within 48 clock cycles since the next PSDU OFDM symbol will be available 62 clock cycles after the PCLP header is received.

 ### Path Metric + Branch Metric
 Path metric block and branch metric block calculate the accumulated path metric over trellis.
 Inside of branch metric module, it instantiates an object called "Trellis".
 The "Trellis" object maps output values and next states as a function of input and current states, which eases the branch metric calculation.